Cutty Sark review

 The end of the tour takes you down into the concrete pit underneath the ship.
 As you come down the stairs you can see the whole thing suspended above you like a storm cloud in the sky.
 It is huge.
 If you stick a pair of wings on it then it would bigger than a jumbo jet.
 It seems far too heavy to be hanging from the ceiling.
-It reminds me of that big Blue Whale they've got suspended from the ceiling at the Natural History Museum.
+It reminds me of that big blue whale at the Natural History Museum.

 The final exhibit is a collection of colourful figureheads, but there's not a lot else.
 Just a lot of screaming kids and nattering families in the cafe.